 However, we would love to hear what you think makes for the perfect travel luggage.
 Below we have listed 3 questions to get you thinking about what you currently class as ‘the perfect bag’.

-What is the best existing travel bags?
+What is the best fly fishing travel bag you have used?

 Whats good and bad about them?